miklhh/i3blocks-config/README.md

 <h4> &nbsp;&nbsp; 5.
 Make audio changes signal the bar: </h4>

 The sound level indicator is updated once every tenth second.
-If you want a more responsive sound indicator you might want use `pkill -RTMIN+1 i3blocks` to send a signal on sound level changes.
+If you want a more responsive sound level indicator you can use `pkill -RTMIN+1 i3blocks` to send a signal on sound level changes, this will update the bar instantly.
 Here is an example of how this could be accomplished.

 *~/.config/i3/config*:
 ```
+# User-added function keys:
 bindsym XF86AudioMute         exec --no-startup-id pamixer -t     && pkill -RTMIN+1 i3blocks
 bindsym XF86AudioLowerVolume  exec --no-startup-id pamixer -d 3   && pkill -RTMIN+1 i3blocks
 bindsym XF86AudioRaiseVolume  exec --no-startup-id pamixer -i 3   && pkill -RTMIN+1 i3blocks